-Criticism of Kapparot Throughout History
+Criticism of the Use of Chickens in Kapparot Throughout History

 Modern-day criticism of Kapparot based on its unethical, cruel, and unsafe practices are plentiful.
 However, criticism of the tradition dates back to close to Kapparot’s conception.
 Kapparot does not originate in the Torah or the Talmud.
 The first known discussion actually occurred in the 9th century.
 Scholars noted that the Hebrew word “gever” means both “man” and “chicken” and thus, “punishment of the bird can be substituted for that of a person.”
 However, many Rabbis disapproved and advocated against this practice, most often because they considered it a superstition or a “pagan custom that had mistakenly made its way into Jewish practice.”
 In addition to these religious and theoretical oppositions to the practice, many Rabbis opposed Kapparot due to the cruelty that it involves.
 For example, one of the stories in Shivchei Ha-Ari points to the “principle that one cannot commit a sin—in this case, cruelty to animals—in order to do a mitzvah.”

-Cruelty and Health Risks Associated with Kapparot Ceremonies
+Cruelty and Health Risks Associated with Kapparot Ceremonies that Involve Chickens

 Source: ILTV Israel News/Youtube